linkerd/website/linkerd.io/content/2/reference/architecture.md

 of the data plane.
 The CLI can be used to
 [install the control plane](/2/getting-started/).

-The control plane is made up of four components:
+The control plane is made up of five components:

 - Controller - The controller deployment consists of multiple containers (public-api, proxy-api, destination, tap) that provide the bulk of the control